 a) Vote on re-aligning in accordance to the constitution: Everyone agrees.
 No need for vote.

 b) Vote on (VI) nomination as secretary: votes 10 members supported the nomination.
-M abstained.
+MM abstained.

 - (VI), under his new role as Secretary, undertook responsibility for the preparation of constitutional changes prior (2 months) before the General Assembly.
 The proposed changes will be circulated to all member schools in advance of the Assembly in Istanbul.